HazyResearch/deepdive/doc/doc/basics/ddlog.md

 Each declaration and rule ends with a period (`.`).
 The order of the rules have no meaning.
 Comments in DDlog begin with a hash (`#`) character.
-C/Java-style comments are also supported (`// comment` and `/* comment block */`), but we'll use hash comments in the rest of the document.

 ### Schema Declaration